corymcdaniel/node-api-boilerplate/README.md

 Currently there are no useful tests set up, but unit tests are intended to be written in the `/test` directory and integration tests to be written in `/tests-integration`.

-#### Deployment
-Using your CI of choice, you merely need to deploy the api server.